humingminghz/frostSimulator/README.md

 # frostSimulator
-a data simulator project for one of Spark streaming project called frost on Akka
+a data simulator project for Spark streaming project called frost on Akka